 10. Hydrotherapy For Labor Pains

 Hydrotherapy during pregnancy has been considered safe and beneficial.
 Not only is it relaxing, it also relieves lower back pain that women often experience during labor.
-Having a hot shower or a hot water bath in between
+Having a hot shower or a hot water bath in between labor helps ease down the pain and reduce maternal stress.8

 Make sure the temperature of the water is optimal—which is around 32-34 degree Celsius.